beckswu/beckswu.github.io/_posts/2018-09-23-linear-algebra.markdown

 4. $$x^T S x$$ is positive except at $$x = 0$$.
 This is the **energy-based** definition
 5. S equals $$A^TA$$ for a matrix A with independent columns

-E.g. Test symmetricmatrices S for positive definiteness:
+E.g. Test symmetric matrices S for positive definiteness:

 $$\begin{bmatrix} 2 & -1 & 0 \\ -1 & 2 & -1 \\ 0 & -1 & 2 \end{bmatrix}$$